Matt Wallner Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.50 team ERA that ranks 29th across all league pitching staffs.
+- The Athletics' 5.54 team ERA ranks 29th across all league pitching staffs.

-- Athletics pitchers combine to surrender 204 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Athletics pitchers combine to give up the fifth-most home runs in baseball (206 total, 1.3 per game).

-- His last time out was on Wednesday against the Seattle Mariners, when the righty went five innings, surrendering two earned runs while allowing four hits.
+- In his most recent appearance on Wednesday, the right-hander tossed 4 2/3 innings against the Seattle Mariners, allowing five earned runs while surrendering six hits.

-- In 20 games this season, the 29-year-old has an ERA of 4.29, with 9 strikeouts per nine innings.
-Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.